Layr-Labs/eigensdk-rs/README.md

 This command will generate the bindings files in the folder: `crates/utils`.

-**Important:** this command requires Docker installed and running since it uses a container to generate the binding.
+**Important:** this command requires Docker installed and running since it uses a container to generate the bindings.
 On Mac, you may get an error similar to:

 ```bash
 v0.3.0: Pulling from foundry-rs/foundry